BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 That's a simple question, isn't it?
 Let's consider our options:

-1. **Domain**?
-By developing domain model we could quickly find out how well the mental domain model is expressed in code.
+1. **Domain**.
+By developing the domain model we could quickly find out how well the mental domain model is expressed in code.

-   The problem here is that application users would not be able to try whatever we've been building here.
+   The problem is that the end-users cannot try whatever we are building here.
-   Since it's pure domain layer development, it doesn't interact with the outer world yet.
+   Since it's domain layer development only, there is no interaction with the outer world yet.

-   It seems that integration points have to go first.
-Which ones?
+   It appears that integration points have to go first.

-2. **Database**?
-It is important to integrate early to the services an application depends upon.
-We could use mocks and mocked interfaces from start, but they won't be enough in a long run.
+2. **Database**.
+It is important to integrate early with the services on which the application depends.
+We can start with database mocks, but they won't be enough in a long run.
-   The invisible bottlenecks of the real systems could bring unpleasant surprises if integration is postponed till the last moment.
+   The invisible bottlenecks of the real systems would bring unpleasant surprises if integration is postponed till the last moment.

    That being said, could OUR application provide its public integration points sooner?

-3. **Public API**?
+3. **Public API**.
 Public API is our contract with the outer world.
    We would collaborate with the API consumers and **design it together**.
-   Once the API is defined, consumers and producer (our service) can implement their part of the contract independently.
+   Once the API is defined, consumers and the producer (our service) can implement their part of the contract independently.
-   This doesn't mean that we have to release the application only when the use case is fully implemented.
+   There is no need to postpone the application release either!
-   Quite the contrary, spinning up the bare bone application with active API endpoints allows the consumers to start the integration process immediately.
+   Spinning up the bare bones application with active API endpoints allows the consumers to integrate immediately.
-   At first, the API would respond with stubbed data.
-   Despite the business logic missing, the application would be "alive, up and running" to the outer world.
-   We would get immediate feedback about the quality of our API from the consumers.
+   The application can first respond with stubbed data and switch to live data once fully implemented.

 HTTP API
 ========

-It won't surprise you that the proposed specification is RESTful API.
-Let's use OpenAPI 3.0 specification to make a sketch of the new endpoint:
+Let's start with the specification skeleton:

 .. code-block:: yaml